zhuxiaoyu1019/portfolio-react/README.md

 ## Description

-This is a React-based responsive porfolio built with PIXIJS, VANTAJS and GSAP on top of Material UI.
+This is a React-based responsive portfolio built with PIXIJS, VANTAJS, and GSAP on top of Material UI.

 ## Table of Contents